AdrianaSaty/my-first-rails-project/commits.md

 - `feat: creates a header with bootstrap`: creates a file names <i>_header.html.erb</i>, that will be a partial showed in all the pages.
 Copied template from [bootstrap navbar](https://getbootstrap.com/docs/4.5/components/navbar/)

 - `feat: creates about and home links at header`: to show all available routes you can use <i>rails routes</i> in terminal

+- `feat: rails generate scaffold friends...`: <i>rails generate scaffold your_resource</i> automatically generates all the necessary files to create a CRUD for the specified resource.
+At this commit I used <i>rails generate scaffold friends first_name:string last_name:string email:string phone:string</i>